 Day 20: TRAVEL

-Mount McKinley Custom Expedition Equipment List
+Denali Custom Expedition Equipment List

 The following is a list of required equipment.
 We may encounter a variety of weather conditions throughout our climb, including rain, wind, snow, sleet and extreme heat.
 Skimping on equipment can jeopardize your safety and success, so we want you to think carefully about any changes or substitutions you are considering.
 If you have questions regarding the equipment needed for your upcoming climb, give us a call and speak directly to one of our experienced guides.